-The real estate market continued to improve in fiscal year 2012.
-The NCREIF NPI Index (an index representing the unlevered gross return of a very large pool of core institutionally owned real estate properties acquired in the private market for investment purposes only) generated a +12.0% return, while the NCREIF ODCE Index (an index representing the levered gross and net returns of 26 open-end commingled funds pursuing a core investment strategy) generated a +12.4% return.
-The NHRS real estate portfolio returned +10.7%, underperforming its respective benchmark.
-NHRS continues to rebalance the real estate portfolio from direct property holdings to a more diversified real estate portfolio using funds.
-Real estate comprised approximately 9.0% of total plan assets as of June 30, 2012.
+The real estate market continued to improve in fiscal year 2013.
+The NCREIF NPI Index (representing unlevered gross returns of a large pool of core institutionally-owned real estate properties acquired in the private market for investment purposes only) generated a +10.7 return, while the NCREIF ODCE Index (representing levered gross and net returns of 31 open-end commingled funds pursuing a core investment strategy) generated a +12.2% return.
+The NHRS real estate portfolio returned +12.3% for fiscal year 2013.
+Real estate comprised 9.0% of total plan assets as of June 30, 2013.